jpcofr/shrdlite-course-project/PLANNER_EXTENSIONS-README.txt

 clarification.

 interactive(world : World) : void: Modified to be able to manage user input regarding the chosen interpretation.
-Also takes care of promting the user if further clarification is needed after processing a given command.
+Also takes care of prompting the user if further clarification is needed after processing a given command.

 function grammarDisambiguationQuestions(parses : Parser.ParseResult[],